 This is a cool prefab home company based in Jamaica, Vermont.
 They specialize in tiny homes, cabins, and storage spaces.

 As for off-grid options, the Solar Cabin is one of the best offerings.
-It comes with a wood stove, gray water sink system, and other features which allow it to be 100% off-grid.
+It has a wood stove, gray water sink system, and other features that allow it to be 100% off-grid.
 Prices start at $29,800.
 They also have other 100% off-grid prefab homes.

 Plant Prefab

 This firm offers a vast selection of prefab homes that are designed to be eco-friendly.
 They aren’t off-the-grid by default.
-However, they have a “Zero 6” vision in which they work to get the energy and waste loads of a home down to zero.
+However, they have a “Zero 6” vision in which they work to get a home’s energy and waste loads down to zero.
 This makes it easy to turn one of these prefabs into an off grid home.
 Learn more here.

 Method Homes

-These prefab homes are also targeting the eco-movement, which happens to mean that they are great for those wanting to live off grid.
+These prefab homes target the eco-movement, which is great for those wanting to live off grid.
 They are prewired for solar and made with super-efficient features.
 There are options like grey water, off grid septic, and more.
 Learn more here.

 Ark Shelter